All Episodes

 Last year was the first year when adult diapers outsold baby diapers.

-They are developing robots to help change the old people's sheets in the uh old people's nursing home because there aren't enough young people to be the nurses in the hospital.
+They are developing robots to help change the old people's sheets in the old people's nursing home because there aren't enough young people to be the nurses in the hospital.

-So and that being the Japanese, they're excellent.
+And being the Japanese, they're excellent.

-They have really flesh-like hands, so they're not all sort of cold and robotic and they can help turn you down, give you a bed bath, uh, they know whether you'd like a cup of tea or all the rest of it.
+So they're not all sort of cold and robotic and they can help turn you down, give you a bed bath.

 Baby clinics are closing down.

-Uh so uh birthing is a dying business in Japan.
+So birthing is a dying business in Japan.

-I wrote about this in my book America Alone a few years ago, that if you're on certain Japanese islands, uh the birthing clinic isn't there's only a midwife there, there's only someone there to a doctor there to deliver the baby for uh one morning a week.
+I wrote about this in my book, America Alone, a few years ago, that if you're on certain Japanese islands, the birthing clinic isn't, there's only a midwife there.

 So if you can arrange your contractions for Tuesday morning, you'll get the baby delivered there.

-And if you can't keep that ratio, if that ratio goes haywire, so that if you have the situation Japan is in where adult diapers are out selling baby diapers, your society is in deep, deep trouble.
+And if you can't keep that ratio, if that ratio goes haywire, so that if you have the situation Japan is in where adult diapers are outselling baby diapers, your society is in deep, deep trouble.

-Eventually they give uh it's not just that they give on uh up on marriage and breeding, they eventually get too bored for sex too.
+Eventually they give, it's not just that they give on upon marriage and breeding.

-Let us go to Larry, who's calling us from Kansas.
+Let us go to Larry who's calling us from Kansas.

 Larry, great to have you on America's number one radio show.